Vegan Fudgy Brownies with Toasted Coconut Caramel Frosting

 *You will need to make sure you have soaked your dates beforehand as they need to be soft.

-Soft Medjool dates-Soak them in hot water for an hour or in room temperature water overnight in the fridge.
+Soft Medjool dates: Soak them in hot water for an hour or in room temperature water overnight in the fridge.

-Pure vanilla extract-No using fake imitation vanilla for this recipe.
+Pure vanilla extract: No using fake imitation vanilla for this recipe.
 Or at least I do not recommend it.

 All of the ingredients in a bowl.

-Vegan butter, softened-You can allow the butter to sit out and come to room temperature or place the butter in a small microwavable bowl and defrost it in the microwave until it becomes softened (not liquid).
+Vegan butter, softened: You can allow the butter to sit out and come to room temperature or place the butter in a small microwavable bowl and defrost it in the microwave until it becomes softened (not liquid).

-Pinch of sea salt-If you enjoy the salty flavor, you can add more salt to this frosting recipe.
+Pinch of sea salt: If you enjoy the salty flavor, you can add more salt to this frosting recipe.

-Filtered water-Some people like using the water from the soaked dates.
+Filtered water: Some people like using the water from the soaked dates.
 I prefer to use fresh filtered water.
 Do whatever tickles your fancy.
 After all, these are your brownies!

 For the brownies, you will need:

-Flax eggs-This is a simple mixture of ground flaxseed and water.
+Flax eggs: This is a simple mixture of ground flaxseed and water.

-Almond butter-Technically, you can use cashew butter or peanut butter but I really like the flavor that almond butter brings to these healthy brownies.
+Almond butter: Technically, you can use cashew butter or peanut butter but I really like the flavor that almond butter brings to these healthy brownies.
 I recommend almond butter, if possible.

-Pure maple syrup-I have not tried these brownies with honey.
+Pure maple syrup: I have not tried these brownies with honey.
 I can imagine honey will work, though.

-Coconut sugar-This form of sugar is ideal for baking.
-It is unprocessed and is not stripped of nutrients unlike brown sugar or white sugar.
+Coconut sugar: This form of sugar is ideal for baking.
+It is unprocessed and is not stripped of nutrients, unlike brown sugar or white sugar.

 Mixing the brownie batter in a bowl.

-Cocao powder or cocoa powder-I prefer to cook with cacao powder for its added nutritional benefits.
+Cacao powder: I prefer to cook with cacao powder for its added nutritional benefits.

-Coconut flour-You will only use a little bit of this flour.
+Coconut flour: You will only use a little bit of this flour.
 I enjoy coconut flour because it is gluten-free and does not produce a strong coconut flavor.

-Baking soda-This is an obvious and required ingredient for any type of baking.
+Baking soda: This is an obvious and required ingredient for any type of baking.

-Vegan chocolate chips-You can use whichever type of chocolate chips you prefer.
+Vegan chocolate chips: You can use whichever type of chocolate chips you prefer.

-Sea salt-Add more if you desire to make these brownies a more salted vibe.
+Sea salt: Add more if you desire to make these brownies a more salted vibe.

 The batter poured into the greased pan.
 Ready to bake.